Cborgg/Dynamic-Graph-Coloring-Papers/README.md

 # Dynamic-Graph-Coloring-Papers
 Contains various references to Dynamic Graph Coloring research papers

-1. Effective and Efficient Dynamic Graph Coloring (2017) - http://www.vldb.org/pvldb/vol11/p338-yuan.pdf
+**1. Effective and Efficient Dynamic Graph Coloring (2017) - http://www.vldb.org/pvldb/vol11/p338-yuan.pdf**

 The main contributions are as follows:

 Global Optimization: The authors propose a new idea for updating graph coloring by considering global optimization, addressing the drawbacks of existing local update algorithms

 Efficient Algorithm: They introduce an efficient color-propagation based algorithm with bounded time complexity, which explores a limited number of vertices for updates

- We design a color-propagation based algorithm which only explores the vertices within the 2-hop neighbors of the update-related and color-changed vertices.
-We then propose a novel color index to maintain some summary color information and, thus, bound the explored vertices within the neighbors of these vertices.
-Moreover, we derive some effective pruning rules to further reduce the number of propagated vertices.
+They do so by designing a color-propagation based algorithm which only explores the vertices within the 2-hop neighbors of the update-related and color-changed vertices.
+They then propose a novel color index to maintain some summary color information and, thus, bound the explored vertices within the neighbors of these vertices.
+Moreover, they derive some effective pruning rules to further reduce the number of propagated vertices.

-3. Improved Dynamic Graph Coloring (2020) - https://arxiv.org/pdf/1904.12427
+**2. Improved Dynamic Graph Coloring (2020) - https://arxiv.org/pdf/1904.12427**

 The authors’ two main contributions in this paper are: